Happy lawyers, shaking up change

 “In our industry – lawyers – we get laughed at… a lot… as middle aged hippies who’ve smoked too much of our own hype.”

-They may not appreciate the blend Michael, but we can’t wait to experience more of your magic at Purpose 2016.
+They may not appreciate the blend Michael, but we can’t wait to experience more of your magic.
 Pass us the pipe!